lupyuen/lupyuen.github.io/src/touch2.md

 -   [__"Interrupt Handler for Touch Panel"__](https://lupyuen.github.io/articles/touch2#appendix-interrupt-handler-for-touch-panel)

 But there's a problem: The Touch Panel only __fires an interrupt once__.

-If won't trigger interrupts correctly when we touch the screen.
+It won't trigger interrupts correctly when we touch the screen.

 _Is this a showstopper for our Touch Panel Driver?_

-TODO: LVGL Demo App doesn't require interrupts, it uses polling
+Not really, polling will work fine for now.

+In a while we'll run the __LVGL Demo App__, which uses polling.
+(Instead of interrupts)

+Now we dive inside our NuttX Touch Panel Driver that will be called by NuttX Apps..

 # NuttX Touch Panel Driver